luchoct/ghost/README.md

 ##Technical Specification
 Java web application that provides a basic GUI for a human to play against the optimal computer player from inside a web browser.
 The web page makes use of AJAX to update the page as the game progresses.
 The web framework is JSF.

-Original requirements were packaging in a WAR file to run against Tomcat 5.5.x on Sun's J2SE 6.0.

-As an optional extra you can attempt to answer this question: if the human starts the game with 'n', and the computer plays according to the strategy above, what unique word will complete the human's victory?

 #Changelog
 * 2012-11-27 Version 1.0 Initial skeleton
 * 2012-12-27 Version 1.1 Added site report